VijayalakshmiVJ/Genetic-Algorithm/README.md

 A real-world problem that we have selected to solve through Genetic Algorithm framework is Equality Expression.
 Below we will strive to find the best solution to a given Linear Equality Expression.

-The genetic algorithm process involves the following steps to solve the equality expression
+Our genetic algorithm process involves the following steps to solve the equality expression

 **Step 1.
 PHENOTYPE** <br />
 Get the phenotype from user defined configuration file.
 Phenotype must be an equality expression of the following format <br />